indicwiki-iiit/Cars/README.md

 * 30k_cars.csv-This is the final attribute file for 30K Cars.
 * Cars_report.html-This data analysis report is used to check how many unique values are present for every attribute and how many missing values for the attributes.

+## Converting_to_pickle.py:
+>Github folder Link:

+* This file contains code for reading the dataset and generating a pickle file for Indian Cars.

+>Github folder Link:

+* This file contains code for reading the dataset and generating a pickle file for 30K Cars.

 ### Sample article
 >Github folder Link: